Connor Dymond

-Connor William Dymond (born 12 September 1994) is an English professional footballer who plays as a midfielder.
+Connor William Dymond (born 12 September 1994) is an English professional football manager and player who plays as a midfielder for Southern Counties East League Premier Division Snodland Town, where he also serves as manager.
+He also manages FA Women's National League Division One South East club Dartford.

 Career

 Dymond began his career with Crystal Palace, moving on loan to Barnet in March 2014.
 After captaining the Crystal Palace under–21 team, he was offered a new contract by the club in May 2015.
 In January 2016 he joined Newport County on a one-month loan.
 Following his release from the Eagles, Dymond signed for Bromley on 5 August 2016.
 At the end of the season, Dymond departed the club, having made 34 National League appearances.
-Dymond joined Welling for the 2017–18 season.
+Dymond joined Welling United for the 2017–18 season.
 He played for Hemel Hempstead Town in August 2018 and then joined Kingstonian later in the month.
 In December 2018 he moved to Margate.
-Dymond agreed to stay with Margate for the 2019–20 season but re-joined Welling before the start of the season after a seven-day approach.
+Dymond agreed to stay with Margate for the 2019–20 season but re-joined Welling before the start of the season.
 Dymond joined Cray Valley Paper Mills on 2 August 2020.
 Dymond's next two clubs were both managed by his former Cray Valley Paper Mills manager, Kevin Watson: in January 2023 Dymond signed for Herne Bay then in May 2023 he signed with Ashford United.
 In June 2024, he joined Southern Counties East Football League Premier Division club VCD Athletic.

+Dymond joined Snodland Town for the 2025–26 season and was appointed player-manager at the end of the season.
+He has also managed Dartford Women since 2022.